|

 This is an artificial collection that consists of photographs of the

-includes photographs of recreational use of Lake Brownwood and of a water drilling
+Texas.
+Also includes photographs of recreational use of Lake Brownwood and of a

-water supply for Brownwood, Texas, and to improve irrigation on farm lands throughout the
+municipal water supply for Brownwood, Texas, and to improve irrigation on farm

 Brown, Durwood